Online Course Accessibility Champions Cohort Program

 The purpose of this program is to facilitate the redesign of online courses to ensure compliance with the CSU Accessibility Guidelines.
 This will be accomplished by providing financial incentives, expert instructional design assistance, and technology support to faculty.

-Maximize the number of online courses in compliance with the CSU Accessibility Guidelines.
+Maximize the number of online courses in compliance with the CSU Online Course Accessibility Guidelines

 - All full-time faculty at CSU.
 Faculty who have not previously participated in the Online Course Accessibility Champions cohort program will be given priority.

-- Completion of the initial Quality Matters (QM) course Applying the Quality Matters Rubric (APPQMR), including the 2014 update workshop if taken prior to August 2014.
+- Completion of the Quality Matters (QM) course Applying the Quality Matters Rubric (APPQMR), or the most current edition if previously completed.

 - Proposer must have previously taught a course that includes some online course content (e.g., fully online, hybrid, or reduced seat time course).